fowlay/gerke-decoder/README.md

 ### Java

 OpenJDK version 11 or higher is recommended.
+Binaries are built with Java 8 compatibility.

 ### Optional: mpg123